About the Land Grant Initiative

 Introduction

 For years, the University of èßäÊÓƵ has sought a remedy to our significant land grant deficit.
-The spending package passed by Congress at the end of 2022 included the , which finally created a process for us to receive those 360,000 acres of outstanding lands.
+The passed by Congress at the end of 2022 finally created a process for us to receive those 360,000 acres of outstanding lands.
 Revenue from our land holdings funds important programs like UA Scholars, helping provide access to higher education for èßäÊÓƵns throughout the state.

-Starting in the late 1880's the land grant system was created throughout the country so that working class people could obtain a higher education.
-In 1915, federal legislation granted land to the Territory of èßäÊÓƵ.
-However, through the process of statehood, only a small percentage of the federal grant lands were conveyed to the University of èßäÊÓƵ.
+Starting in the late 1800s the land grant system was created throughout the country so that working class people could have access to higher education.
+In 1915, federal legislation granted land to the Territory of èßäÊÓƵ for the purposes of higher education.
+However, through the process of statehood, only a small percentage of those federal lands were conveyed to the University of èßäÊÓƵ.

 History

 This deficit has long been seen as an issue with the .
-When drafting the èßäÊÓƵ Statehood Act, Congress incorporated the UA's remaining land entitlement into the approximately 105,000,000 acres of lands granted to the State of Alask (State; ) with the intent that the èßäÊÓƵ Legislature would complete the UA's entitlement.
-Unfortunately, complicated legal matters prevented the State from conveying additional lands from of the State's entitlement to the UA.
-The last attempt by the State to complete the UA's entitlement was struck down by the èßäÊÓƵ Supreme Court on a constitutionality issue.
+When drafting the èßäÊÓƵ Statehood Act, Congress incorporated UA's remaining land entitlement into the approximately 105,000,000 acres of lands granted to the State of èßäÊÓƵ () with the intent that the èßäÊÓƵ Legislature would complete UA's entitlement.
+Unfortunately, complicated legal matters prevented the State from conveying additional lands from of the State's entitlement to UA.
+The last attempt by the State to complete UA's entitlement was struck down by the èßäÊÓƵ Supreme Court on a constitutionality issue.
 Since all State remedies were exhausted, a federal solution was required.

 2022 Land Grant Initiative